deanbaker/kafka-training-java/README.md

 To see a working version of the producer you can checkout the branch called `producer-complete`.

+## Calculating totals

+We will now attempt to calculate the running total for all of our customers!
+To do this we will start to touch the `StreamingTopology` class found under `applications/streaming-application`.
+Lucky for us we have some excellent tests that will make this transition easy :)

+Open up `StreamingTopologyTest` and lets work through it - we want to make the test called `testTotal` go green!
+You will want to have a decent handle on Java's lambda and streaming syntax, and have a look at the confluent documentation around the streaming APIs: https://docs.confluent.io/current/streams/developer-guide/dsl-api.html

+You should also notice that we are making use of the `TopologyTestDriver`, you can read more about that here: https://docs.confluent.io/current/streams/developer-guide/test-streams.html

+To see a working version of the producer you can checkout the branch called `totals-complete`.

+## Calculating Windowed totals

+Next steps..

 ## Kafka Connect Sink!

 Next steps